-It must also be noted that TenneT uses a target value of 4 hours per year for the Loss of Load Expectation (LOLE) in its monitor security of supply.
-This value of 4 hours is based on a estimate of the Value of Lost Load (VoLL) of about 15 000 €/MWh.
+It should also be noted that TenneT uses a target value of 4 hours per year for the probability of incapacity (Loss of Load Expectation or LOLE) in its security of supply monitor.
+This value of 4 hours is based on an estimate of the Value of Lost Load (VoLL) of approximately €15 000/MWh.
 It is likely that the actual VoLL is considerably higher.
-(ACM has assessed the VoLL at 68 887 €/MWh.)
-If one would calculate with a higher value for the VoLL, the target value for security supply would also change and a LOLE of for example of 2 hour would be closer to the optimal level.
-Neighbouring countries also apply a lower value for the LOLE.
+(ACM has estimated the VoLL at €68 887/MWh).
+If one were to calculate with a higher value for the VoLL, the target value for security of supply would also change and a LOLE of, say, 2 hours would be closer to the optimal level.
+Our neighboring countries also use a lower value for the LOLE.
 In other words, TenneT underestimates the value of a secure electricity supply and thus the benefits of a capacity market.

-The last European monitor also shows that action is needed to safeguard security of supply.
-This analysis shows that the LOLE in the Netherlands would already pass the target value of 4 hours in 2028.
+The latest European monitor also shows that action is needed to ensure security of supply.
+According to that analysis, the Netherlands would exceed the 4-hour LOLE target as early as 2028.